-Begin your path to politics or community / public service with an Associate of Arts transfer degree in Political Science.
+Begin your path to politics or community / public service with an Associate of Arts transfer degree in Political Science from ACC.

 What You'll Learn

 While completing your Political Science AA, you’ll learn:

 - Democracy in theory and practice

 - The legislative process of a proposed bill becoming a law

 - To think critically by establishing a conclusion based on the information presented

 - The impact and importance of participation in the political system

 - How human values relate to the making of policy